 Plug-in pendant lights are simple and stylish solutions that provide overhead lighting.
 If you can add hooks to your ceiling to hold the lights’ electrical cords, you can easily hang pendant lights and plug them in for many different types of lighting.
 An excellent idea is to hang two on either side of a piece of art to complement and highlight it.
 Or, hang one in a living room corner, so the light shines off of two walls, doubling its effect.

 Pendant lights are great alternatives to floor lamps if you don’t have much floor space.
-They also work beautifully with other lighting options and are a great place to start your lighting adventure.
+They also work beautifully with other lighting options and are a great place to start your lighting adventure – especially if you don’t have a ceiling fan.

 Feature Floor Lamps As Art